-Woolworths NZ is one of New Zealand’s largest retailers - a leading full-service supermarket chain under the ‘Countdown’ brand that has over 30% market share.

-But, Woolworths NZ had a problem.
+Woolworths NZ is one of New Zealand’s largest retailers, a leading full-service supermarket chain under the Countdown brand.
+Despite their +30% market share, Woolworths NZ had a problem.

 Store stock loss figures were too high and there were increasing incidents of conflict and aggression.
-Covid-19 especially had a huge impact on store operations and on offending patterns, leading to an eye watering 600% increase in aggressive events.
+COVID-19 especially had a huge impact on store operations and offending patterns, leading to an eye-watering 600% increase in aggressive events.

-Stores needed help to deter these incidents, improve loss reporting and ensure a safer experience for staff and customers.
+Stores needed help to deter these incidents, improve loss reporting, and ensure a safer experience for staff and customers.

 By using the new platform, stores reported more incidents due to the speed and simplicity of the process.
 Staff could also see who their top offenders were and receive real-time alerts of offenders from nearby stores.
 This resulted in 60% of high-profile offenders who stopped offending in stores and reducing loss by 20%.
-All of this meant staff could focus more on helping genuine customers whilst preventing rather reacting to incidents.
+All of this meant staff could focus more on helping genuine customers whilst preventing (rather reacting to) incidents.

 Auror allows our teams to do something to keep them safe.
-End-to-end collaboration has been the key to our success
+End-to-end collaboration has been the key to our success.

-“The platform allows us to build relationships and provides our store teams with something that helps them deal with crime”, Jenny says.
+“The platform allows us to build relationships and provides our store teams with something that helps them deal with crime,” Jenny says.

 With the prevention strategy established, Woolworths NZ turned their attention to improving safety in stores.

-“We got a few good wins early on with some serious offenders and I think that really provided good motivation for the team to keep going,” Doug says.
+“We got a few good wins early on with some serious offenders, and I think that really provided good motivation for the team to keep going,” Doug says.